Responsibilities of Community Life: The Student Code

 It is encouraged that incidents of sexual assault be reported to the University of Connecticut Police Department at 860-486-4800 or by dialing 911 in the event of an emergency.
 Off-campus incidents can be reported to the Connecticut State Police, Troop C, 860-896-3222.

 Individuals may decide not to file a report with any of the above units.
 Individuals are highly encouraged to seek medical attention, including counseling.
-A listing of resources through the Community Response Team is available at http://www.community.uconn.edu/community_response_team.html.
+A listing of resources through can be found at www.sexualviolence.uconn.edu.
 Students who wish to file a report at a later date may contact any of the above mentioned units.
 Please note that a delay in reporting could weaken the information used to determine whether a student is responsible for sexual misconduct.

 Student Conduct Process